lmiller1990/vue-pdf-renderer-demo/ARTICLE.md

 TypeError: Object.defineProperty called on non-object
 ```

 We have not created a `<Text>` element yet, so we get a warning.
-Then we see three nodeOps executing:
+Then three node ops are executed:

 ```
 createElement: Text